Trakkasure/mikronode/Readme.md

 ## Features

   * Channel based communication
+  * Multiple Connections can be used in parallel in the same Node process
-  * Multiple channels can be used at once
+  * Multiple Channels can be used in parallel on the same Connection
   * Synchronous execution of commands issued on the same channel
   * Asynchrounous execution of commands issued on different channels
   * Focus on high performance